lowagner/home/README.md

     gcc -std=c99 -O3 -fPIC -shared -o world -I src -I deps/noise deps/noise/noise.c src/world.c
     python server.py [HOST [PORT]]

-### Controls

-### Controls

-- WASD to move forward, left, backward, right.
-- Left/Right Click to place different block types.
-- 0-9 to select different block types for Left/Right click.
-- Scroll Up/Down to cycle through the block types.
-- Control+Left/Right Click on a block to select it as the Left/Right block type.
-- R to remove a block.
-- Space to jump.
-- Tab to toggle between walking and flying.
-- Left shift to zoom.
-- F to show the scene in orthographic mode.
-- Arrow keys emulate mouse movement.

-- Currently some missing functionality:

-- Q,E to cycle through the block types.
-- ZXCVBN to move in exact directions along the XYZ axes.
-- O to observe players in the main view.
-- P to observe players in the picture-in-picture view.

 ### Chat Commands